Email Breach Check

 What To Do If Your Email Was Breached

 Finding your email in a breach is alarming, but swift action limits the damage.
+To understand how these incidents happen in the first place, read our guide on what a data breach is.
 Follow this checklist:

 - Change your password immediately on the affected service and any other site where you reused that password.